mlaricobar/Machine-Learning-Engineering-Azure/02. Machine Learning Operations/starter_files/README.md

 Figure 2: Install the Azure ML extension and create SP
 <img src="img/authentication/auth-1.png" width="800">

-Then with the Object Id of the new Service Principal, I allow its access to the workspace.
+Then with the Object Id of the new Service Principal, I enabled its access to the workspace.

 Figure 3: Allow the SP access to the workspace
 <img src="img/authentication/auth-2.png" width="800">

 ### Automated ML Experiment
-In this step, I created an AutoML experiment to run using the Bank Marketing Dataset which was loaded in the Azure Workspace, choosing **'y'** as the target column.
+In this step, I created an AutoML experiment to run using the **Bank Marketing** Dataset which was loaded in the Azure Workspace, choosing **'y'** as the target column.

 First, I uploaded this dataset into the Azure ML Studio in the *Registered Dataset* Section using the url provided in the project.